andistoll/coincidence_detection_and_integration_behavior_in_SNNs/README.md

+## Coincidence Detection and Integration Behavior in Spiking Neural Networks

+This repository contains the code generated during the study "Coincidence Detection and Integration Behavior in Spiking Neural Networks".
+It is currently under review.

 # Analysis

 This folder contains scripts with resource-intensive computations.
 The results will be stored in the "results" folder and will be used by the scripts located in the "Plots" folder.